arturoherrero/arturoherrero.com/_posts/2015/2015-02-23-yarr-yet-another-ruby-repl.md

 A read–eval–print loop (REPL) is an interactive environment that takes user inputs, evaluates them, and returns the result to the user.
-A simple REPL to evaluate single valid lines of Ruby code, could be something like this:
+A simple REPL that evaluates single valid lines of Ruby code, could be something like this:

 ```ruby
 loop do